No products in the cart.

 • Slurred speech

-While headaches are one of the most common secondary effects of brain injury, most TBI survivors don’t realize there are effective treatments that can reduce or eliminate their pain.
+While headaches are one of the most common secondary effects of brain injury, many TBI survivors do not realize that there are effective treatments available that can reduce or eliminate their pain.

 Instead, many suffer from post-traumatic headaches in silence, believing this is their new normal.
-Or they might have tried medication and didn’t see any results, not realizing that their headaches aren’t stemming from their brain but from their neck.
+Alternatively, they might have tried using different treatments or medications without positive results, not realizing that their headaches were stemming from their neck rather than their brain.

-That’s why it’s so important to understand the different types of headaches after brain injury.
-This can empower you to get the right treatment as soon as possible.
+That is why it is essential to understand the different types of headaches after brain injury.
+Understanding the causes and types of post-traumatic headaches can empower survivors to get the right treatment as soon as possible.

 More Ways to Recover with Flint Rehab: